bigfootDK/powerforecast/README.md

 # How to run it
-Just run `python power_forecaster.py` and point your prowser to http://localhost:5000 to see the actual state.
+Just run `python power_forecaster.py` and point your browser to [http://localhost:5000](http://localhost:5000) to see the actual state.